Virtual tours are a new form of marketing that allows customers to experience services or products by a retailer in a virtual environment.

 The thing is:

-Google virtual tours can also influence your listing’s strength or visibility in organic search engines.
+Google virtual tours can also influence your listing’s strength or visibility in organic search.
 In fact, map listings that have a Google virtual tour see a 12% increase in engagement.

 Virtual Tours Real Estate Statistics